alex209175/MacBook-Backlight-KDE/README.md

 As of yet, there is no way to execute the script on boot, as it requires your sudo credentials.
 You will manually have to execute the script every time your computer restarts.<br><br>

 After executing the script, you are able to safely close the terminal window, ignoring the warnings.
-The script will stay executing as long as you don't press ctr+c.
+The script will stay executing as long as you don't press ctrl+c.

 <br><br><br>
 #### Website: www.42-incorporated.rf.gd